varnish/varnish-wiki/source/content/tutorials/varnish/varnishCacheVersions.rst

 **Migrating to Varnish 4?**

-You recommend you use the **VCL Migrator** at your own liability.
+We advise that you should use the **VCL Migrator** at your risk.

 VCL Migrator
 ............

-The **VCL Migrator** is a script named varnish3to4 which will help you migrate from varnish 3 to 4.
-There has been quite a lot of syntactical changes in the VCL codes from Varnish 3 to 4.
-It is not quite intensive, but using the script to migrate can help save you time and will also point out to you the new changes.
+The **VCL Migrator** is a script named varnish3to4, which will help you migrate from Varnish 3 to 4.
+There have been numerous syntactical changes in the VCL codes from Varnish 3 to 4.
+It is not quite intensive, but using the script to migrate can help save you time and will also make the new changes visible for you.
-This amis to make your future vcl configuring easier.
+This aim is to make your future VCL configuration work easier.

 You can download the `varnish3to4 script here`_

 .. _`varnish3to4 script here`: https://github.com/fgsch/varnish3to4

 All details and updates are included in the link.
-So you may use it at your own responsibility.
+You assume full responsibility for your use.